Moses in rabbinic literature: In Midian

-On his arrival at Midian Moses told his whole story to Jethro, who recognized him as the man destined to destroy the Egyptians.
-He therefore took Moses prisoner in order to deliver him to Pharaoh.
-According to another legend, Jethro took him for an Ethiopian fugitive, and intended to deliver him to the Ethiopians.
+Upon arriving at Midian, Moses told his whole story to Jethro, who recognized him as the man destined to destroy the Egyptians.
+Therefore, he took Moses prisoner to deliver him to Pharaoh.
+According to another legend, Jethro took him for an Ethiopian fugitive and intended to deliver him to the Ethiopians.
 He kept him prisoner for seven or ten years.

-Both of these legends are based on another legend according to which Moses was 77 years old when Jethro liberated him.
-According to the legend, which says that he went to Nikanos' camp at the age of thirty, and ruled over Ethiopia for forty years, he was only seven years in Jethro's hands (30 plus 40 plus 7 equals 77).
-According to the other legend, he was eighteen years old when he fled from Egypt; he remained for nine years in the camp of Nikanos; and was king over Ethiopia for forty years.
-Hence he must have been Jethro's captive for ten years, or till his seventy-seventh year.
+Both of these legends are based on another legend: Moses was 77 years old when Jethro liberated him.
+According to the legend, which says that he went to Nikanos's camp at the age of thirty and ruled over Ethiopia for forty years, he was only seven years in Jethro's hands (30 plus 40 plus 7 equals 77).
+According to the other legend, he was eighteen when he fled Egypt; he remained for nine years in the camp of Nikanos and was king over Ethiopia for forty years.
+Hence, he must have been Jethro's captive for ten years or till his seventy-seventh year.

-Moses was imprisoned in a deep dungeon in Jethro's house, and received as food only small portions of bread and water.
-He would have died of hunger had not Zipporah, to whom Moses had before his captivity made an offer of marriage by the well, devised a plan by which she no longer went out to pasture the sheep, but remained at home to attend to the household, being thereby enabled to supply Moses with food without her father's knowledge.
-After ten (or seven) years Zipporah reminded her father that he had at one time cast a man into the dungeon, who must have died long ago; but if he were still living he must be a just man whom God had kept alive by a miracle.
+Moses was imprisoned in a deep dungeon in Jethro's house and received only small portions of bread and water as food.
+He would have died of hunger had not Zipporah, to whom Moses had before his captivity made an offer of marriage by the well, devised a plan by which she no longer went out to pasture the sheep but remained at home to attend to the household, being thereby enabled to supply Moses with food without her father's knowledge.
+After ten (or seven) years, Zipporah reminded her father that he had at one time cast a man into the dungeon, who must have died long ago, but if he were still living, he must be a just man whom God had kept alive by a miracle.
 Jethro went to the dungeon and called Moses, who answered immediately.
-As Jethro found Moses praying, he really believed that he had been saved by a miracle, and liberated him.
+As Jethro found Moses praying, he believed he had been saved by a miracle and liberated him.